 Each year approximately 795,000 people will suffer from a stroke.
 Of those, 600,000 will experience their first stroke and 185,000 people will experience a recurrent attack.

-World Stroke Day will begin on October 29th, 2018.
-So for the next few newsletters, we will be learning what are the signs and symptoms of a stroke, talk about the connection between high blood pressure and stroke, and discuss what we can do to prevent a stroke.
+So today we will be learning what are the signs and symptoms of a stroke, talk about the connection between high blood pressure and stroke, and discuss what we can do to prevent a stroke.

 Can you get a stroke at any age?

 On Average, someone in the United States will have a stroke every 40 seconds.
 And age does not matter, although some age brackets have a higher rate than others.

 For example, while I was in the Marine Corp, my childhood friend Danny also decided to join.
 He was in basic training when I got a call from my parents.
 I could hear from the tone in my dad’s voice it was not good news.